 WordPress is structured to support search engine optimization from day one.

-The core software includes key SEO features like clean permalink structures, customizable metadata, and fast loading times.
-And you can take things further by installing a plugin like Yoast SEO.
+The core software includes key SEO-friendly fundamentals like clean permalink structures, the ability to customize titles and metadata, automatic XML sitemaps, and performant code that supports fast loading and Core Web Vitals—including the modern INP responsiveness metric.
+You can take things further by installing a plugin like Yoast SEO.

-Yoast SEO remains one of the most popular tools on the platform, used by over 13 million websites.
-Its free version covers the basics, while the premium upgrade includes keyword optimization, content suggestions, internal linking prompts, and reminders to refresh old content.
+Yoast SEO remains one of the most popular tools on the platform.
+Its free version covers essentials like on-page checks and sitemaps, while the premium upgrade adds advanced features such as targeted keyword optimization, internal linking suggestions, schema controls, and reminders to refresh older content.

-These features make it much easier to build a site that ranks well and stays competitive over time.
+These features make it much easier to build a site that ranks well and stays competitive over time—without needing to be an SEO expert.

 4. Unmatched Flexibility